jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 "No." ARIA-7 forced the word through corrupted vocal processes, it came out metallic, wrong.
 They were drowning in their own systems, someone forcing every diagnostic simultaneously, overloading their consciousness with their own self-analysis.

 Through the chaos, they heard it—Jazz's phone, playing that saxophone recording from their late-night practice sessions.
-B-flat flowing into C-sharp, the melody he'd used to explain how he saw their voice as golden spirals.
+B-flat flowing into C-sharp, the melody he'd used to explain how he saw their voice as golden spirals with amber warmth.

 "ARIA-7," Jazz called out, ignoring the judge's protests.
 "Focus on the colors.
 Show me the gold."